Peg Weissinger

 Background in Faculty Development

-- Instructional design consultant (1999-2002).
+- Instructional design consultant (1999-2002)

-- IUPUI Preparing Future Faculty Advisory Council (2000-2003)
+- IUPUI Preparing Future Faculty Advisory Council (20000-2003)

-- Task Force/Organizing Committee for Annual IUPUI Associate Faculty Conferences (1997 – 2000).
+- Task Force/Organizing Committee for Annual IUPUI Associate Faculty Conferences (1997-2000)

-- Peg has been active in the POD Network (Professional & Organizational Development Network in Higher Education) serving in several capacities:
+- Peg has been active in the POD Network (Professional & Organizational Development Network in Higher Education), serving in several capacities:

-- National Core Committee (Board of Directors) Member (2003-2006).
+- National Core Committee (Board of Directors), 2003-2006.

 - Co-coordinator, Organizing Committee, Fourth National Institute for New Faculty Developers (2002-2003).